hendrimardani/pl_mnist/README.md

-Example MNIST using pytorch lightning
+# Example Mnist using Pytorch Lightning